espocrm/documentation/docs/administration/workflows.md

 Triggered when a new record is created or an existing record is updated.
 If specified conditions are met, then actions will be executed.

 For workflow rules with this trigger type, it's a common practice to have a condition that checks whether some field was 'changed'.
 E.g. If Case's status is changed, then execute some actions.

+### Manual

+*As if v2.12*

+Triggered manually by a user by clicking a button (or a dropdown menu item) on the record detail view.

+The ability to define:

+* an element type (a button or a dropdown item);
+* a label text;
+* teams allowed to run the workflow;
+* dynamic-logic defining conditions making a button/menu-item visible;
+* access to the record required to be able to run the workflow (read, edit, admin).

+Limitations:

+* portal users are not allowed to run manual workflows.

 ### Scheduled